Shame: Research

 Psychologists and other researchers who study shame use validated psychometric testing instruments to determine whether or how much a person feels shame.
 Some of these tools include the Guilt and Shame Proneness (GASP) Scale, the Shame and Stigma Scale (SSS), the Experience of Shame Scale, and the Internalized Shame Scale.
 Some scales are specific to the person's situation, such as the Weight- and Body-Related Shame and Guilt scale (WEB-SG), the HIV Stigma Scale for people living with HIV and the Cataldo Lung Cancer Stigma Scale (CLCSS) for people with lung cancer.
 Others are more general, such as the Emotional Reactions and Thoughts Scale, which deals with anxiety, depression, and guilt as well as shame.

 Treatments

 There has been little research performed on treatment options concerning shame and people who experience this negative, despairing emotion.
+Historically, shame was seen as difficult to treat directly, which contributed to the limited number of targeted clinical studies.
 Different scientific approaches concerning a treatment have been put forward, using components of psychodynamic and cognitive-behavioral precepts.
 Unfortunately, the effectiveness of these approaches is not known because the studies have not been run or looked at in depth.
+Recent work, however, has begun to identify shame as a central factor in several psychological disorders, prompting renewed interest in developing evidence-based treatments.
+Because shame often involves self-attacking internal dialogues, heightened threat responses, and social withdrawal, effective treatment must focus on altering these self-critical patterns rather than only addressing external behaviors.
 An example of treatment for shame consists of group-based CBT and Compassion Focused Therapy, which patients report have helped them feel connectedness and encouraged to overcome difficult challenges related to shame.
+Compassion Focused Therapy (CFT), developed by Paul Gilbert, specifically targets shame by cultivating self-compassion, reducing internalized hostility, and strengthening a sense of safeness and affiliation with others.
+Group-based CBT and CFT programs have shown early promise in improving emotional regulation and reducing shame-proneness, though larger randomized trials are still needed to determine their long-term effectiveness.
+Other emerging approaches include mindfulness-based interventions, exposure-based work around shame memories, and integrative therapies that address cultural influences on shame—an area that remains underexplored in clinical research.